Charlotte Elliott: Later years and death

 Elliott was a member of the Church of England.
 In later years, when she was not able to attend public worship, she wrote, "My Bible is my church.
 It is always open, and there is my High Priest ever waiting to receive me.
 There I have my confessional, my thanksgiving, my psalm of praise, and a congregation of whom the world is not worthy – prophets, and apostles, and martyrs, and confessors; in short, all I can want I find there."

 A volume of Poems appeared in 1863, and her brother Henry died in that year.
 Once only, in 1867, did she venture again from home, spending a few weeks in a neighboring village.
 In 1869, she fell seriously ill but managed to recover.
 She died at 10 Norfolk Terrace, Brighton, on 22 September 1871, and was buried alongside her brothers in the churchyard of St Andrew's, Hove.

 Elliott was a distant relative of Virginia Woolf.

 Reception

 Elliott wrote about 150 hymns and many poems, some of which were printed anonymously, with Just As I Am probably the best known.
-Dr Billy Graham wrote that his team used this hymn in almost every one of their crusades, since it presented "the strongest possible Biblical basis for the call of Christ."
+Evangelist Billy Graham wrote that his team used this hymn in almost every one of their crusades, since it presented "the strongest possible Biblical basis for the call of Christ."
 The historian of hymnody Kenneth Osbeck wrote that Just As I Am had "touched more hearts and influenced more people for Christ than any other song ever written."
-Christian writer Lorella Rouster called it "an amazing legacy for an invalid woman who suffered from depression and felt useless to God's service."
-Dr John D. Julian wrote: "Though weak and feeble in body, she possessed a strong imagination and a well-cultured and intellectual mind....
-Her verse is characterized by tenderness of feeling, plaintive simplicity, deep devotion and perfect rhythm.
-She sang for those in sickness and sorrow as very few others have ever done."
+Lorella Rouster called it "an amazing legacy for an invalid woman who suffered from depression and felt useless to God's service."